parkjumsun/Containership-sub2-switchConfigHandler/README.md

 # SwitchConfigHandler
-SwitchConfigHandler control switch environment.
+SwitchConfigHandler controlㄴ switch environment.

-it has switch and group(=port) information, so add flow rule into OVS switch using ONOS or get switch information from ONOS.
+it has switch and group(=port) information, so adds flow rule into OVS switch using ONOS or gets switch information from ONOS.

 ONOS is connected with SwitchConfigHandler via ONOSAPISender object